Confluence Unresponsive Due to High Database Connection Latency

 In addition, excessive database connections may be observed, with the pool attempting to obtain more connections than there is demand for.

 This issue can be observed in any environment with excessive database connection establishment latency.
+C3P0 is used for connection pooling in Confluence 7.13 and earlier only.

 It is commonly observed in Oracle Database 12c environments when Oracle Data Guard or RAC products are implementing the Advanced Security Option feature.
 This features encrypts data across the network, but the connection establishment process adds significant time to obtaining new connections.